 More and more women are working full-time.
 After having children, women return to the workforce for two reasons.
 One, they have too.
 Two, they have a career to manage.
 Staying organized when working full-time is hard.

 Regardless of either reason, a mom’s plate is really full when working full-time.
 Making sure the kids are fed, bathed, ready for school, doing laundry, picking up toys, getting to work on time, prepping for a meeting, grocery shopping, the list goes on and on and on.

 Here’s how to stay organized when working full-time:

 Offload tasks that can be handled with help.
 Whether it’s hiring a cleaning lady or getting lawn care.
 It’s worth the investment, those tasks can easily be taken off your to-do list.

 Pick a day of the week that works best for you and stick to it, allow 30 minutes.
 This will give you enough time to pick out meals as well as figure out what ingredients you already have.

 You can meal plan on the couch or your car, you don’t have to worry about finding a hard surface.
 Then use a 3M command hook so you can hang it easily next to the refrigerator or pantry, somewhere where you can see it.
-I like 3M hooks because they are easy to install and don’t require any tools
+I like 3M hooks because they are easy to install and don’t require any tools.

 Get your free meal planner Download

 *affiliate links used.
 Clicking on these links are no charge to you.
 I only recommend products that I’ve used and may receive a commission